PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 ![Lidar 01](../../assets/airframes/vtol/omp_hobby_zmo_fpv/lidar-01.jpg)

-#### GPS
+#### GPS/Compass

-To mount the GPS, screw the 2 3D-Printed parts with 3x M3x10 screws together.
+To mount the GPS, screw the two 3D-Printed parts with 3x M3x10 screws together.
 Take the GPS out of the plastic case and unplug the connector.
 Feed the cable through the carbon spar.
 Glue the 3D-Printed part with 5 min epoxy in place.
 After the glue cured, screw the GPS with 4x M2.5x10 screws to the plate.

 Glue the GPS mount into place